36 Hours in Ireland

 4. Grafton Street and St. Stephen’s Green

 Shop ’til you drop on Dublin’s trendiest (and most touristy) stretch of real estate.
-Of course, you are going to want to bring some souvenirs home, thus a trip to Grafton Street is in order – and the street is named after an illegitimate son of King Charles II of England, so you know it has to be fun.
+Of course, you are going to want to bring the best travel gifts home, thus a trip to Grafton Street is in order – and the street is named after an illegitimate son of King Charles II of England, so you know it has to be fun.
 Be sure to check out the buskers, or street performers, who display their talents along the street.
 At the south end of Grafton is St. Stephen’s Green, one of Dublin’s many public parks.
 A stroll through the Green is the perfect way to slow things down and savor your trip to the Emerald Isle.

 5. Old Jameson Distillery